Lavender Care: How to Grow Lavender in Pots and Containers

 Cold Hardy:Only English lavenders are cold-hardy (USDA zone 5) and tolerate freezing temperatures.
 French and Spanish lavenders can die in frost and should be brought indoors during Winter.

-Keep reading for how to grow lavenders in pots and containers, so that they produce the strongest fragrance, and the most flowers and to learn the best practices of care to ensure the lavender survives Winter…
+Please keep reading for how to grow lavenders in pots and containers to produce the strongest fragrance and the most flowers and learn my best practices of care to ensure your lavender survives Winter…

 Choosing a Lavender for Pots and Containers

-All lavender plants grow well in pots and containers due to the favorable drainage conditions, however, some lavender cultivars are more suited to growing in pots than others.
+All lavender plants grow well in pots and containers due to the favorable drainage conditions.
+However, from experience, some lavender cultivars are more suited to growing in pots than others.

 My personal favorite lavender that I recommend for growing in pots is the English lavender (Lavandula angustifolia):